Peter Donders: Apostolic process

-Statue Controversy
+Statue controversy

-Since the beatification in 1982 the 1926 bronze Petrus Donders statue in central Tilburg is subject to debate, because of its hierarchic composition.
-The kneeling leper is a nameless, enslaved African.
-The monument not only represents the Dutch mission and leper care in Suriname, it is also identified with colonialism and slavery.
-At the time the statue was erected religious zeal and colonial politics were closely related.
-Therefore, the statue has a strong catholic as well as colonial symbolism.
+Since the beatification in 1982 by the Catholic Church, the bronze Petrus Donders statue, placed within central Tilburg in 1926, has been subject to debate due to its hierarchic composition.
+The “kneeling leper”, a nameless, enslaved African, is perceived to be linked to colonialism and slavery.

 In 2016 Gloria Wekker stated that the sculpture is a representation of inequality.
 In an open letter the Dutch political party Ubuntu Connected Front (UCF) requested the municipality of Tilburg to move the sculpture, containing two human beings, out of public space.
 According to UCF it portrays a Eurocentric and Afrophobic narrative.
 A museum would be a better and appropriate place for it.
 The statue is owned by the municipality.
 The city council expressed its concerns in 2021 and asked for a proper contextualization.
 An explanatory sign was placed in front of the statue in 2022, with the following text (translated into English):

 You see a bronze statue of two men: one man kneeling, one man standing.
 The kneeling man is a leper from Suriname.
 The standing man is priest Peter Donders, better known in Tilburg as Peerke Donders.
 The statue was placed in 1926.
 At that time, such a representation was common.
 Today we consider it an undeniable symbol of colonial rule.
 Of the historic person, Peter Donders himself, we have a more positive imagination.
 He cared about the fate of the slaves in the leprosy colony Batavia in Suriname, and worked for them for many years.